Join Here | Log In

 Researchers think that excess pyridoxine from high-dose supplements leads to the inhibition of PDXK, the enzyme that converts pyridoxine to P5P.
 This, in turn, leads to a decrease in the active form of B6 and likely affects GABA biosynthesis.
 GABA is an inhibitory neurotransmitter that relies on vitamin B6 as a cofactor for biosynthesis.[ref]

-Let’s take a look now at how your genes may interact with vitamin B6.
+Enough background science.
+Let’s take a look at how your genetic variants interact with vitamin B6.

 Members: Log in to see your data below.